 Even though we're toilet seat manufacturers, people still ask us, "How do I unclog a toilet?"
 We know that few sounds can cue more instant anxiety than the undeniable bubble of a toilet flush stopped in its tracks.
-Whether you’re at home, in the office, or a guest in unfamiliar territory, a clogged toilet always seems to happen at the most inappropriate moments.
-If you find yourself facing this plumbing issue, or worse - facing it without a plunger – there are a few common methods to flushing your worries back down the drain.
+Whether you’re at home, in the office, or a guest in unfamiliar territory, a clogged toilet seems to happen at the most inappropriate moments.
+If you find yourself facing this plumbing issue, or worse - facing it without a plunger – we have a few common methods to flush your worries back down the drain.

 Avoid a potential flood of mistakes with these steps to successfully unclog the toilet in almost any situation, both with and without a plunger.